 This border is attached to the central portion of the palmar aponeurosis (PA).
 As measured along the axis of the radial border of the ring finger, the average distance between this border and the superficial palmar arch ranges from 5.5 - 19 mm[27-31].
 The mean distance from this distal border to the nearest aspect of the motor branch of MN is about 2.7-6.5 mm[23, 32].

-Immediately proximal to the distal end of the TCL, and in line with the ring finger axis, a palmar fat pad (fat drop sign) is visualized overlapping this border.
-It is a reliable anatomic landmark during carpal tunnel release which must be retracted in order to visualize the distal end of the TCL[14].
+Immediately proximal to the distal end of the TCL, and in line with the axis of ring finger, a palmar fat pad (fat drop sign) is visualized overlapping this border.
+It is a reliable anatomic landmark during CT release which must be retracted in order to visualize the distal end of the TCL[14].
 Its proximal aspect lies at about 2 mm proximal to the distal edge of the TCL.
-Flexing the fingers decreases the distance between the distal end of the TCL and the palmar fat pad while not markedly affecting the distance between the TCL and the palmar arch or the PCBMN.
-When dividing the TCL from proximal to distal, visualization of the proximal aspect of the fat pad is useful to indicate that the distal edge of the TCL is within approximately 2 mm, and indicates that distal dissection beyond this extent is unnecessary to avoid injury of the superficial palmar arch or PCBMN[32].
+The distance between the distal end of the TCL and the palmar fat pad decreases by flexing the fingers, but the distance between the TCL and the palmar arch or the PCBMN is not markedly affected.
+When dividing the TCL from proximal to distal, visualization of the proximal part of the fat pad is a useful indication that the distal edge of the TCL is within approximately 2 mm, and indicates that distal dissection beyond this level is unnecessary in order to avoid injury of the superficial palmar arch or the PCBMN[32].

 SURFACES OF THE TCL